The 2026

-The Pen Reservation Form was sent out to all pre-registered riders on July 1st, all pens are booked other than a few random stalls in-between reservations, we have a waiting list.
+The Pen Reservation Form was sent out to all pre-registered riders on March 1st, all pens are booked, and we have a waiting list.

 Health Certificates: Address – County Road 363, La Veta, CO 81055

 *PRINT YOUR RIDER PACKET before you arrive.
-It will be emailed to you earlier in August.
-You will need your assigned rider #, the daily loop schedule and maps in there, we are not printing them for you this year.
+It will be emailed to you in July.
+You will need to know your assigned rider #, the daily loop schedule, maps, crew directions etc will be in there, we are not be printing them for you, but they will be posted at the registration barn.

-Click here to download & print 2024 Rider Info
+Click here to download & print 2026 Rider Info (coming soon)

 Sign your liability waiver HERE

-Registration: Click the above “Sign Up” link to REGISTER PRIOR TO AUGUST 10th (to avoid a late fee.)
+Registration: Click the above “Sign Up” link to REGISTER PRIOR TO AUGUST 1st (to avoid a late fee.)
 If you need to cancel, please let us know, so we can remove you from our entry list.
+A confirmation email was sent out on May 6th, announcing the 2-day 100 option, and allowing you to confirm your plan for the week.
+We understand plans change, that’s ok, we still want to know what days you PLAN to ride so we are ready for you.

 How do we know who’s riding what?
 When you arrive at camp, you’ll just submit one yellow RIDE CARD per rider DAILY in the red submission box at the registration barn.
 EXAMPLE BELOW.
 You are not entered in a ride unless you have submitted a (legible) ride card.
 Submit your card the afternoon before the ride that you would like to enter, probably right before you vet in.
 You may alternatively text a picture of your ride card to 719-989-8409 for a “zero contact” experience, or after hours.
 Don’t worry, it will make sense when you get there and see the daily sign-up system.
 Riders like it, and so does management.

-Ride meetings have been replaced with informational flyers.
-These will be emailed to all who sign up so that you can PRINT THEM and or screenshot/save them to your phone.
+Ride meetings have been replaced with informational flyers (because nobody listens,) and a brief Q & A session each evening.
+Read the flyers and if you have questions, ask them at the meeting.
+The flyers will be emailed to all who sign up so that you can PRINT THEM and or screenshot/save them to your phone.
 This will include maps and daily ride loop information.
-I highly recommend printing them, we will not be printing them for you this year.
-A copy will be posted for public viewing (or picture taking) in the pavilion.
+The ride meeting will be at 6pm the evening before Day 1, and will immediately follow the daily 6pm Awards for the rest of the week.

 There are Q&A/comment cards at the registration barn, for any questions you may have, submit them as you would submit a ride card (either in the red box or via text, and your questions will be answered expeditiously by one of the SoCo team members.)
 Please read your flyer before asking questions.

-Start times: SPP: All 50s – 7am, all LDs – 7:30am.
-WC: 75 and 100 milers start together at 5am, 50s – 4pm, LDs – 6pm.
+Start times: All 50s – 7am, all LDs – 7:30am, all Intro/fun riders can start as early as 8am, or as late as noon, but you absolutely must check out, and back in, with the head Timer at the pavilion, and let them know what loop you are riding.
 Start times are subject to change due to inclimate weather.
 All riders must check in 15 min before your start time with the timekeeper, failure to do so may result in disqualification.

 (The above link ONLY includes loop maps, no other info, see link at top of page for full rider packet)

-Entry Fees: These entry fees INCLUDE your pre-ride DINNER. $135 for an LD/50/55, $75 for the fun/intro ride, $200 for the 75/75 elevator, $300 for the 100 mile “Wahatoya Cup” (or if you end up elevating to the 100.)
-We are offering discounts for riders entering multiple days as follows: 3 days = $20 off your total, 4 days = $30 off, 5 days = $40 off, 6 days = $50 off total.
+Entry Fees: $120 for an LD/50/55, $50 for the fun/intro ride, $200 for the 2-day 100, $100 for the 100 mile “Wahatoya Cup” belt buckle if you complete the 100!
+The fee for non-members is $20 PER DAY (that is all about liability insurance for your day.)
+We are offering discounts for riders entering multiple days as follows: 3 days = $30 off your total, 4 days = $40 off, 5 days = $50 off, 6 days = $60 off, 7 days = $70 off total.
 These discounts are PER RIDER TOTAL, not per couple/family/day.
 Prices are the same for Juniors, but there will be special awards for them.
 You DO NOT pre-pay.
-Please confirm your total amount due at the Registration barn before departing camp, and pay with cash, check or PayPal by clicking here.
+Please confirm your total amount due at the Registration barn before departing camp, and pay with cash, Venmo, check or PayPal.

 Just want to come ride and camp?
-That’s fine but you will need to sign up (and pay) as a fun/intro rider daily.
+That’s fine, that makes you a FUN RIDER.
+You are REQUIRED to sign up (and pay) as a fun/intro rider daily.
 This is 100% private land, not a park, these are NOT PUBLIC TRAILS.
 They are open only to registered & insured riders, on sanctioned & insured ride days.
 All equestrians must be registered, even if just for a fun ride.
 If you are not entered in a ride, and you are caught riding, you will be forced to leave, and black listed.
 I shouldn’t need to say that, but certain individuals have forced my hand.

 Ferrier: PRE BOOK your appointment with Chad Turentine (254)292-2957.
 If you do not pre-book an appointment then he will be available in ride camp on a first-come-first-serve basis.
 Chad must be paid directly.